-In this section, we introduce 3D-GRAND, a large-scale, densely-grounded 3D-text dataset designed for grounded 3D instruction tuning.
+We introduce 3D-GRAND, a large-scale, densely-grounded 3D-text dataset designed for grounded 3D instruction tuning.
 We describe the data collection process, dataset statistics, and the unique features that make 3D-GRAND a valuable resource for advancing research in 3D-LLMs.

 \mypar{3D scene collection.} The majority of 3D-text research is currently based on ScanNet scenes collected from real camera scans, which are limited in scale.
-However, recent advancements have led to the development of numerous synthetic data generation pipelines \cite{mittal2023orbit, robothor, manipulathor, procthor, ai2thor, puig2023habitat3, szot2021habitat, habitat19iccv, yang2024holodeck, höllein2023text2room, schult2023controlroom3d, juliani2020unity, unrealengine}.
+However, recent advancements have led to the development of numerous synthetic data generation pipelines \citep{mittal2023orbit, robothor, manipulathor, procthor, ai2thor, puig2023habitat3, szot2021habitat, habitat19iccv, yang2024holodeck, höllein2023text2room, schult2023controlroom3d, juliani2020unity, unrealengine}.
 Given the scalability of these synthetic data generation pipelines, we explore the potential of using synthetic 3D scenes to enhance 3D-text understanding.

 Synthetic data offers significant advantages, such as lower costs and greater accessibility, making it an attractive alternative.
 If models trained on simulated 3D-text data can effectively transfer to real-world 3D scenes, the research community stands to benefit immensely.